arifakhtar51/Plume-CrowdFunding-client/README.md

 # Crowdfunding Platform on Plume Blockchain

 Welcome to the Crowdfunding Platform built on the Plume blockchain!
-This project leverages the Neil testnet to enable users to create and fund campaigns securely and transparently.
+This project leverages the Plume testnet to enable users to create and fund campaigns securely and transparently.

 ## Features